myurl/.github/profile/README.md

 # WHO WE ARE?

-We are MYO(Myurl), We make a connection to the creation you've made.
+We are Myu(Myurl), We make a connection to the creation you've made.